 Many clinics in Mozambique and elsewhere in Africa have been forced to cut back their family-planning services since 2017 because of the Trump policy, commonly known as the Global Gag Rule.
 In countries such as Malawi, proposals to liberalize anti-abortion laws have reportedly been delayed or halted by a fear of losing funds from the Trump administration.

 The results are beginning to emerge – and there is growing evidence, in places such as Manica, that the policy is preventing deaths.Abortion is illegal in much of the developing world, forcing women to use dangerous clandestine methods if they want to end their pregnancies.
-Studies estimate there are about 25 million unsafe abortions around the world annually, causing about 30,000 deaths among women every year – almost entirely in the developing world.
+Studies estimate there are about 25 million unsafe abortions around the world annually, causing about 30,000 deaths among women every year – almost entirely in low- and middle-income countries.

 In Africa, about three-quarters of abortions are unsafe, and about 1.7 million African women are hospitalized annually because of unsafe abortions, according to the World Health Organization.
 In Mozambique, as in most other African countries, complications from unsafe abortions are among the leading causes of maternal mortality, accounting for an estimated 11 per cent of all deaths among pregnant women and girls.
 There are an estimated 100,000 abortions in Mozambique annually – and almost all have traditionally been illegal and highly risky.
 An estimated 350 women die annually in the country because of unsafe abortions.